tsmit019/rshell/README.md

 A simple command shell designed by Trevor Smith and Chianh Wu.

 ## What it does (currently)
-This shell currently will take one command with no delimiters, and execute that command.
-Similarly, it has a self contained exit command that is pretty rudimentary if you look at the source.
+This shell currently will take one command, or a series of commands seperated by `&&`, `\\`, `;`.
+It will execute these commands from left to right.Similarly, it has a self contained exit command that is pretty rudimentary if you look at the source.
 The shell itself will also handle comments starting with the `#` symbol.

 ## How to Run